-A window air conditioner should be installed close enough to an outlet to allow the cord to reach, but when you need immediate relief from the heat, you can use an extension cord for your new appliance.
+A window air conditioner should be installed close enough to an outlet to allow the cord to reach, but when you need immediate relief from the heat, you can use a heavy-duty extension cord for your new appliance.
 The one you choose must be heavy enough to handle the load, which for many air conditioners is around 12 amps.
 While a 14-gauge cord can handle that much current without overheating, a 12-gauge cord is safer and a 10-gauge cord even more so.
-Keep in mind that extension cords are recommended only for temporary use with an air conditioner.
-If the unit is permanent, you should replace the cord or install a new outlet.

 A Word of Caution